On a Sunday in July, my friend Angela and I finally lucked out with a sunny day and made the 1-1.5 hour drive to Garibaldi Provincial Park for a hike.

 We began the hike with a steady 6 km ascent through the dense Douglas Fir Trees forest.
-It seemed to go on forever.
+While beautiful, it seemed to go on forever.

-We added a few kilometres onto the hike by going through Taylor Meadows with the imposing Black Tusk Mountain in the background.
-In late summer the meadow is covered with alpine flowers.
+We added a few kilometres onto the hike by going through Taylor Meadows.
+The views are stunning, with the imposing Black Tusk Mountain in the background.
+In late summer, the meadow is covered with alpine flowers.

 We meandered through the meadow and eventually the trail returns into the forest.
 We descended a steep dirt slope, and were treated to our first views of the turquoise-coloured Garibaldi Lake.

 After crossing a wooden bridge to the other side of Garibaldi Lake and spotting a pantsless fisherman, the views only got better.